turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/rSWwn2QFQL3ZsDhr7).

 ## Overviev
-This PD lesson will focus on creating a technically focused resume that represented your unique professional brand as a career changer and experienced turned software developer.
+This PD lesson will focus on creating a technically focused resume that represents your unique professional brand as a career changer and experienced turned software developer.
 Your resume draft will include most of the following resume sections:
    * Customized header with contact details, title, and optional headline
    * Optional Resume summary to connect the dots as a career changer
    * Skills and Keywords that are industry-specific